Teshager21/book-price-scrapper/README.md

 ## How to use this scrapper

+1. Make sure you have ruby installed
+     Type `ruby --version` and see if you get the version number.
+     If you don't have ruby installed use [this](https://www.tutorialspoint.com/ruby-on-rails/rails-installation.htm) link to know how to install it.
-1. From the bin folder right click on the main file and select open with terminal option
+2. Type `istall bundle` and press enter to install dependencies 3.From the bin folder right click on the main file and select the open with the terminal option
-2. Type `ruby main` to run it
+4. Type `ruby main` to run it
-2. Select the catergory of product you will like to scrap by typing the shortcuts within the brackets
+5. Select the catergory of product you will like to scrap by typing the shortcuts within the parenthesis
-4. Press e to exit or stop scrapping
+6. Press e to exit or stop scrapping

 ### How to install using Command line